- Search The Registry

 *Michael Jordan was born on this date in 1963.
 He is a Black businessman and was one of the best professional basketball players in the world.

 From Brooklyn, New York, Michael Jeffrey Jordan is the son of Delores and James Jordan.
 His family decided to move to Wilmington, North Carolina when he was still a toddler.
 Jordan is the fourth of five children.
 His dad worked at an electric plant while his mom worked at a bank.
 Jordan's parents worked hard to provide him and his siblings with a comfortable lifestyle.
 As a child, Jordan played baseball, basketball, and football.
 His preferred sport at the time was baseball but after he began spending a lot of time on the basketball court, his outlook changed.
 His older and taller brother, Larry kept beating him when they played one-on-one.

 He decided to try his hand at professional baseball.
-He played outfielder for the Birmingham Barons, and realized that he was not cutout for baseball after a disappointing season.
+He played outfielder for the Birmingham Barons and realized that he was not cut out for baseball after a disappointing season.
 In 1995, Jordan returned to basketball right before the playoffs but the Bulls didn't win the Championship.
-The following season, Jordan led the Bulls to their best regular season record and the fourth Championship title in six years.
+The following season, Jordan led the Bulls to their best regular-season record and the fourth Championship title in six years.
 He also starred alongside Bugs Bunny in the animated comedy Space Jam.
-He also decided to retire after winning his last Championship in 1999, mainly due to dedicate his life to his wife Juanita, and their three children, Jeffrey, Marcus and Jasmine.
+He also decided to retire after winning his last Championship in 1999, mainly due to dedicating his life to his wife Juanita, and their three children, Jeffrey, Marcus, and Jasmine.